 Metal is an effective temperature conductor ensuring the block’s surface is cold enough to rapidly freeze the worms’ cuticles to both glass surfaces.

-Once frozen, swiftly separate the glass slides to pull apart or “crack” open the worm cuticles and have access to their interior tissues.
+Once frozen, swiftly separate the glass slides to pull apart or “crack” open the worm cuticle.

-After the worms are “cracked”Proceed with tissue fixation.
+Proceed with tissue fixation and staining as disruption of the low-permeability cuticle allows chemical fixatives and staining antibodies to access the interior worm tissues.

-In the following protocol we will see a detailed demonstration of the freeze-cracking technique and tissue fixation.
+In the following protocol, we will see a detailed demonstration of the freeze-cracking technique and tissue fixation.

-Protocol Title TEXT: Freeze-Cracking of C. elegans Worms for In Situ Antibody Staining of Interior Worm Tissues
+Protocol Title TEXT: Freeze-Cracking Procedure

 Sources: